adnjoo/PrivateGPT/README.md

 - Retrieval-augmented generation (RAG) ready: Use retrieved messages to enhance LLM prompts.

 ## Troubleshooting
-- If you see errors, ensure LM Studio is running and your .env has the correct BOT_TOKEN.
+- If you see errors, ensure Ollama is installed and your .env has the correct BOT_TOKEN and OLLAMA_MODEL.
+- The first request to a new model may take longer as Ollama downloads it.
+- On Windows, ensure WSL2 is set up and Ollama is installed inside your WSL2 environment.

 ## [License](./LICENSE)